edwinmosong/dotfiles/README.md

 ###Font:

-* Droid Sans Mono - 14pt
+* Menlo - 12pt
+* Source Code Pro for Powerline - 12pt

 ###To do: